Employment Law Lawyers Maryland

 A: Yes.
 Federal law requires that you first file a charge of discrimination with the Equal Employment Opportunity Commission (EEOC) before you can file a lawsuit.
 Under federal law, you have 300 days for a Maryland-based claim to file your charge.
 The state-equivalent Maryland Commission on Civil Rights (MCCR) allows you to file within 180 days of the last event of discrimination.

 It is very important that you contact us as soon as you believe you have suffered discrimination at work in order to protect your rights.

 Workplace discrimination, or employment discrimination, occurs when a job application or an employee is treated less favorably than his/her peers because of the employee’s race, national origin, gender, pregnancy, sexual orientation, age, or religious beliefs.
 Discrimination may occur in the hiring process or may be related to compensation and benefits, promotions, job assignments, training, or discipline, including termination.

 A severance agreement is a contract between an employer and employee setting forth the terms of an employment separation or termination.
 The terms of such agreements vary, depending on the circumstances.
 Some severance agreements include non-compete and/or non-solicitation provisions and as well as provisions requiring the employee to cooperate with the employer in transitioning work or during investigations of work or matters of which the employee has knowledge.

 WAGE & HOUR CLAIMS

 Under both federal and state law, it is illegal for an employer to refuse to pay an employee for work already performed.
 Likewise, it is illegal for an employer to refuse to pay an employee overtime and/or minimum wages when due.
-If you believe you are being cheated out of your hard earned wages, call Paul Rouhana and the Law Offices of Seigel, Tully, Furrer, Rouhana & Tully today for your free consultation.
+If you believe you are being cheated out of your hard earned wages, call Paul Rouhana and the Law Offices of Seigel, Tully, Furrer, Rouhana & Tully today for your consultation.